Executive Summary

 - Maintain Brand Governance While Personalising

 Personalisation should never come at the cost of brand consistency.
-Balance flexibility with governance: Define guardrails for AI recommendations (approved visuals only); automate compliance checks before personalised content goes live; apply localisation rules that preserve brand tone and message; and review AI outputs regularly to ensure they reflect brand values.
+Balance flexibility with governance: Define guardrails for AI recommendations (approved visuals only); automate compliance checks before personalised content goes live; apply localization rules that preserve brand tone and message; and review AI outputs regularly to ensure they reflect brand values.
 AI enables scale, but human oversight ensures integrity.

 Common Mistakes